-Licensee will review available data sources to identify areas of potentially suitable habitat for FYLF (emphasizing potential breeding habitat) based on the description of habitat elements presented in Table 4.0-1.
+YCWA will review available data sources to identify areas of potentially suitable habitat for FYLF (emphasizing potential breeding habitat) based on the description of habitat elements presented in Table 4.0-1.
 Data sources may include aerial photographs; the Project helicopter video, National Wetland Inventory (NWI) maps, United States Geological Survey (USGS) 1:24,000 topographic quadrangle, hydrologic data, and other sources of information that would allow for assessment of habitat conditions within the study area.

-Licensee may conduct a field reconnaissance at specific locations to assess on-site habitat conditions if other data sources are not adequate to this purpose.
+YCWA will conduct a field reconnaissance at specific locations to assess on-site habitat conditions if other data sources are not adequate to this purpose.
 Sites will be logged by GPS position, photographs will be taken of each site from various angles, and a preliminary habitat assessment will be conducted.
 Pertinent habitat characteristics to be recorded will include stream channel form and dimensions, gradient, substrate types, and vegetation types (e.g., aquatic, emergent, overhanging, and canopy).

 Following review of habitat data sources, a representative set of sites determined to be potentially suitable habitat or all sites, if few suitable sites are identified, will be selected for surveys.
-Although the number and locations of surveys sites cannot be determined in advance, it is anticipated that at least one site will be placed in each reach affected by the Project, with additional sites as needed to represent the range of conditions where FYLF may occur and potential types of Project effects in each reach.
+Although the number and locations of surveys sites cannot be determined in advance, it is anticipated that at least one site will be placed in each reach affected by the Project, with additional sites as needed to represent the range of conditions where FYLF may occur and potential types of Project effects in each reach; and a total of two sites will be placed in stream reaches unaffected by the Project.
+One of these non-Project-affected sites will be located in Oregon Creek immediately upstream of the Log Cabin Diversion Dam Impoundment.
+The other non-Project-affected site will be located in a stream reach in the Yuba River watershed with comparable geomorphic attributes to at least some of the larger Project-affected stream reaches.
 It is understood that the number of sites may be constrained by access limitations, such as occur in the North Yuba River from New Bullards Bar Dam to the Middle Yuba River, and in parts of the Yuba River.

-Licensee will collaborate with interested and available Relicensing Participants regarding sampling locations.
-Licensee will make a good faith effort to schedule the consultation on a day or days convenient to Licensee and interested Relicensing Participants, and will provide an email notice at least 14 days in advance of the meeting or site visit.
-If collaborative agreement is not reached, Licensee will note the disagreements in its final report, including why Licensee did not adopt the recommendation.
+YCWA provided a summary of the information described above to the Relicensing Participants.
+One week after providing the information to the Relicensing Participants, YCWA met with interested and available Relicensing Participants to collaborate regarding sampling locations.
+YCWA made a good faith effort to schedule the consultation on a day or days convenient to YCWA and interested Relicensing Participants, and provided an email notice at least 14 days in advance of the meeting or site visit.
+If collaborative agreement is not reached, YCWA will note the disagreements in its final report, including why YCWA did not adopt the recommendation.
+Table 5.3-1 summarizes collaboratively agreed upon survey site locations in Project-affected sections of the Middle Yuba River, North Yuba River, Yuba River, and Oregon Creek.
+It was also agreed that a non-Project-affected site will be located in the North Yuba River upstream of New Bullards Bar Reservoir.